America's freshwater Riviera

 There are lifeguards, too, keeping long hours.
 A fun and easy way to visit the beaches is by bicycle.

 There's a different atmosphere at Illinois' only state beach park — call it neglect and decay.
-Illinois Beach State Park has six miles of sand from Waukegan to the Wisconsin border, but concession buildings and bathhouses are boarded up and parking lots overgrown.
+Illinois Beach State Park has six miles of sand from Waukegan to the Wisconsin border, but concession buildings and bathhouses were rundown and parking lots overgrown.

 © Beth Gauper